humdrum-tools/humdrum-documentation/guide/ch22/index.md

 Inputs to the [**recode**](/tool/recode) command can be quite sophisticated.
-Consider, for example, the task of classifying chords as
-\"open\" or \"close\" position.
-According to one definition, a chord is said to be in \"open\" position when the the interval separating the soprano and tenor voices is an octave or greater.
+Consider, for example, the task of classifying chords as "open" or "close" position.
+According to one definition, a chord is said to be in "open" position when the the interval separating the soprano and tenor voices is an octave or greater.
 One music theorist has claimed that close position chords are more common than open position.
 How might we test this?

 In determining an appropriate sequence of Humdrum commands, it is often helpful to work backwards from our goal.
-We\'d like to end up with a spine that simply encodes the words \"open\" or \"close\" for each sonority.
+We\'d like to end up with a spine that simply encodes the words "open" or "close" for each sonority.
 This classification will be based on the distance separating the soprano and tenor voices.
 Our reassignment file might be as follows: